Scott Brown (Royal Navy chaplain): Later career

+Brown was appointed as National Chaplain of the Royal British Legion in October 2023.
+He resigned in 2025 due to ill health.

+Brown joined the Scottish Episcopal Church, and was ordained as a deacon and priest in 2026 by Bishop Ian Paton, the Bishop of St Andrews, Dunkeld and Dunblane.

-Post Military and Personal
+Personal life

 Brown married Colin Fleming in 2006.

-Brown was inducted to the parishes of Buchlyvie and Gartmore in March 2019, and demitted in September 2023.

-Brown was appointed as National Chaplain of the Royal British Legion in September 2023.

 Honours and decorations

 Brown was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours.
 He is a recipient of the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth II Diamond Jubilee Medal.